Here's where you'll find answers to some of the most common questions we hear from our swim team families.

 Q. Who can swim with the Barracudas?

-A. Boys and girls between the ages of 4 and 18 as of May 31 can sign up to swim with us.
-We take swimmers of all ability levels, but swimmers must already be comfortable being in the water with their faces under water.
+A. Boys and girls between the ages of 4 and 18 as of May 31 can swim with us.
+We welcome swimmers of all ability levels, but swimmers must already be water safe and comfortable being in the water with their faces under water and without the use of flotation devices.
 Get in touch if you have specific questions about your swimmer.

 Q. How and when do I register?

-A. Online registration is open starting April 1 through to May 31.
+A. Online registration opens April 1 and runs until May 31.
 We also host an In-Person Registration Rally at the South Briar Clubhouse in early April.
 Check the calendar for date and time.

 Q. What neighborhoods fall within Barracudas boundaries?